tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 * **Idle** : when a pedestrian is waiting.
 * **MovingToNextTargetPoint** : when going from :ref:`PedestrianNode <pedestrianNode>` to :ref:`PedestrianNode <pedestrianNode>` (excluding crosswalk).
 * **WaitForGreenLight** : when a pedestrian is waiting for a green traffic light.
-* **CrossingTheRoad** : when a pedestrian goes crossing a crosswalk.
+* **CrossingTheRoad** : when a pedestrian is crossing a crosswalk.
-* **ScaryRunning** : activated when a pedestrian runs away in a panic (for example, the sound of a gunshot or the death of a pedestrian nearby).
+* **ScaryRunning** : activated when a pedestrian runs away in panic (for example, at the sound of a gunshot or pedestrian death nearby).
 * **Sitting** : when a pedestrian is sitting.
 * **Talking** : when a pedestrian is talking.